Canon M3 vs Panasonic G7

-Both the M3 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the G7 have been discontinued, but can regularly be found used on ebay.
 The M3 was replaced by the Canon M6, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M3 and G7 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic G7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M3 or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS M3: